editorconfig-checker/editorconfig-checker.python/README.md

 ## Usage

-After installation, the `ec` binary should be available in your environment (or `ec.exe` on Windows):
+After installation, the `editorconfig-checker` binary should be available in your environment (or `editorconfig-checker.exe` on Windows):

 ```
-ec -version
+editorconfig-checker -version
 ```

 ## Usage with the pre-commit git hooks framework